 Mounted or fixed dust collectors are installed on the wall or ceiling to help save space in a crowded workshop.
 Just connect the hoses to the dust collector and turn it on to start cleaning up the work space.
 However, it’s important to keep in mind that the longer the hose, the less suction power the dust collector will have, so it’s a good idea to mount the dust collector in a central location.

-Many manufacturers include features that are not strictly necessary for the dust collector to function, but they help to increase product efficacy and improve on the dust collector design.
+Many manufacturers include features that are not strictly necessary for the dust collector to function, but they help increase product efficacy and improve the dust-collector design.
 Some examples include remote controls, noise-reducing insulation, handles, wheels, and hose storage spaces.

-- Remote controls are ideal for fixed or mounted dust collectors because the user doesn’t need to walk across the workshop to turn on or turn off the device.
+- Remote controls are ideal for fixed or mounted dust collectors.
+This is because a remote control can be used to control the dust collector from a distance, so the user doesn’t need to walk across the workshop to turn on or off the device.

-- Handles and wheels are both used to help increase the portability of a dust collector.
-They make it easier to move the dust collector around on a flat surface and also easier to pick it up.
+- Handles and wheels are used to help increase the portability of a dust collector.
+They make it easier to move the dust collector around on a flat surface and pick it up.

 - Hose and hose attachment storage spaces help to keep the workshop neat and tidy after the dust has been cleaned up.
 These are typically located on the side or top of the dust collector.

 After taking the time to learn about the top considerations for choosing a new dust collector, you may still have some lingering questions about the noise level, power, and even the functionality of a dust collector.
 Keep reading for answers to these and several other frequently asked questions that are addressed below.

 Q. Is a dust collector better than a shop vac?